Projects

 Multi-Agent Decision-Support in Adversarial Environments

-Autonomous Multi-Drone Mission Planning
+Autonomous Mission Planning for Unmanned Robotics Systems

 3D Printing with Drones